gustavocs/gatherer-crawler/README.md

 module.exports = {
     databaseUrl: 'mongodb://localhost:27017',
     databaseName: 'Magic',
-    crawlerMaxConnections: 20 // 20 connections doesn't look like too much for Gatherer servers }
+    crawlerMaxConnections: 20 // doesn't look like too much for Gatherer server }
 ```
 Then install packages and create a symlink to gatherer-crawler: